Prempava/TEAM-23/README.md

    Prerequisites

-   ->Ensure you have a modern Python environment installed.
+   → Ensure you have a modern Python environment installed.

 Steps to Generate Data: